bugcrowd/templates/submissions/description/external_behavior/browser_feature/plaintext_password_field/template.md

-# Plaintext Password Field

-## Overview of the Vulnerability

 The password field for the login form of the application reveals the password in plaintext.
 An attacker with local access can shoulder surf or otherwise tailgate a user and watch them login to the application.
 From here, an attacker could login as a user to impersonate them or make requests on their behalf.

 ## Business Impact